blaze00193/X-ChainToken/README.md

 It does have a standard `burn` function - msg.sender can burn his own assets.
 Nothing more.

-### Functions

-Ignoring the standard ERC20 functions as per ERC20.sol, the following functions were added:

-- `transferWithAuthorization`
-- `cancelAuthorization`
-- `receiveWithAuthorization`

-These 3 functions are implemented in-line with EIP3009, serving as substitute for EIP2612.

-The primary difference between `transferWithAuthorization` and `receiveWithAuthorization` is that the latter function is called by the beneficiary of funds, providing a valid signature that was originally signed by the sender.

-Both EOA and Smart contract wallets signatures (EIP1271) are supported.

->Note that neither `increaseAllowance` nor `decreaseAllowance ` were implemented

 ## MocaTokenAdaptor Contract

 Since we have opted to not natively deploy the token with LZ, the MocaTokenAdaptor contract will have to be deployed on the home chain alongside the MocaToken contract.